FRIDAY OCTOBER 19

 XII.
 The Display of Empire

-Hyungji Park (Yonsei University, Korea), "Dandyism and the Fabric
+Hyungji Park (Yonsei University, Korea), "Dandyism and the Fabric of

 Empire"